davidlj95/ngx/projects/ngx-meta/docs/content/get-started.md

 Glad you're here 🥰 Let's set it up in 3 steps ⚡️

 ## ➕ 1.
-Install
+Install and setup

 ```shell
 ng add @davidlj95/ngx-meta
 ```

-The command will install the library and add the core provider to your app configuration or root module.
+The command will install the library and add ask you if you want to set up the routing module to set metadata values in Angular routes' `data`.

-## ⚙️ 2.
-Setup

-Let's add the library to your Angular site and set some standard `#!html <meta>` tags.

-=== "For standalone, module-free apps"

-    --8<-- "includes/standalone-apps-explanation.md"

-    Open your `app.config.ts` file.
-Add at least the core provider to the `providers` section.
-It should be there already if installed the library with `ng add`.

-    If you want to set metadata in each route's `data` using Angular's `Router`, add the library's routing module too.

-    In order to set some standard `#!html <meta>`s, let's add the [standard module] provider.

-    ```typescript title="app.config.ts"
-    import {provideNgxMetaCore} from '@davidlj95/ngx-meta/core'
-    import {provideNgxMetaRouting} from '@davidlj95/ngx-meta/routing'
-    import {provideNgxMetaStandard} from '@davidlj95/ngx-meta/standard'

-    export const appConfig: ApplicationConfig = {
-      // ...
-      providers: [
-        // ...
-        provideNgxMetaCore(),
-        provideNgxMetaRouting(), // (optional)
-        provideNgxMetaStandard(),
-        // ...
-      ],
-    }
-    ```

-    --8<-- "includes/example-standalone-app-config.md"

-=== "For non-standalone, module-based apps"

-    --8<-- "includes/module-apps-explanation.md"

-    Open your `app.module.ts` file.
-Add at least the library's core module to the `providers` section.
-It should be there already if installed the library with `ng add`.

-    If you want to set metadata in each route's `data` using Angular's `Router`, add the library's routing module too.

-    In order to set some standard `<meta>`s, let's add the [standard module].
+Then, to set some metadata to get started, choose at least the [standard module].

-    ```typescript title="app.module.ts"
-    import {provideNgxMetaCore} from '@davidlj95/ngx-meta/core'
-    import {provideNgxMetaRouting} from '@davidlj95/ngx-meta/routing'
-    import {provideNgxMetaStandard} from '@davidlj95/ngx-meta/standard'

-    @NgModule({
-      // ...
-      providers: [
-        // ...
-        provideNgxMetaCore(),
-        provideNgxMetaRouting(), // (optional)
-        provideNgxMetaStandard(),
-      ],
-      // ...
-    })
-    export class AppModule {}
-    ```

-    --8<-- "includes/example-module-based-app-module.md"

-??? tip "Lazy load them if you want!"
+??? tip "Select just the metadata modules you need"

-    You can load metadata modules (like [Open Graph module]) later.
-They can be lazy loaded too actually.
-So if you don't need all metadata modules to be available in all your app, you can reduce the main bundle size by loading some later.
-Check out the [late loading modules guide](late-loading-modules.md) for more information
+    In order to reduce the bundle size.
+You can also [lazy load them later](late-loading-modules.md) if you don't need to setup some metadata until the user reaches a specific page.

+??? note "You can set it up manually too"

+    Check out the [manual setup](manual-setup.md) guide for more information.

-## 🏷️ 3.
+## 🏷️ 2.
 Set some metadata

-### Using the service
+### 2.1 Using the service

 --8<-- "includes/service-usage.md"